Kamala Harris Releases Statement Blasting Jussie Smollett: ‘I’m Sad, Frustrated, And Disappointed’

-Kamala Harris has issued a statement blasting Jussie Smollett for his allegedly faked attack, with the California Senator saying she is “sad, frustrated, and disappointed” in the allegations that the Empire actor concocted the hoax.
+Kamala Harris has issued a statement blasting Jussie Smollett for his allegedly faked attack, with the California senator saying she is “sad, frustrated, and disappointed” in the allegations that the Empire actor concocted the hoax.

 Harris had been one of the most vocal backers of Smollett when he first claimed he was attacked by two men shouting racist language.
 The 2020 presidential hopeful called the attack a “modern day lynching” and referenced the alleged attack when she pushed a new bill that would make lynching a federal offense.